zmkfirmware/zmk/docs/docs/behavior/bluetooth.md

 ## Summary

 The bluetooth behavior allows management of various settings and states related to the bluetooth connection(s) between the keyboard and the host.
+As of right now, there is only one such action support, but in the future more will be added.

 ## Bluetooth Command Defines